 When Grafana establishes the connection, you will see the corresponding message.
 Then, you can go to the Dashboards section and start exploring the data from the connected data source.

 Let’s now explore and briefly describe the data sources that are available “out of the box” in Grafana.
 We can split them into a few key groups:

 In this group you will find the monitoring solutions from the huge cloud providers:

-CloudWatch is the tool for application and resource monitoring.
+CloudWatch is a tool for application and resource monitoring.
 It works both with cloud-based solutions and on-premises.

 Azure Monitor is the monitoring solution from Microsoft.
-It provides services for tracking applications, infrastructure, and network.
+It provides services for tracking applications, infrastructure, and networks.